By Jennifer Laible

 What We Learned at the First EOS Conference

 There are 4,500 companies that run on EOS.
-This spring EOS held its first user conference, and we knew we had to be there.
+In 2017, EOS held its first user conference, and we knew we had to be there.
 Our four-person leadership team (Marie Oberle, Erik Voge, Brendon and myself) went down to Atlanta to network with other business leaders and learn best practices.

 One of our mutual favorite sessions was about building healthy and strong teams.
 The session discussed what teams need to be happy and functioning, and how to take the pulse of how your team works together.
 Our leadership team was inspired to make plans to dig more into our team health this summer, through a company-wide off-site.
 And after the conference, we all read one of the recommended books, “The Five Dysfunctions of a Team” by Patrick Lencioni.